wso2/docs-is/en/docs/guides/mfa/totp-config-advanced.md

 #### Issuer

-This is the issuer name which will be shown the Mobile Application.
+This is the issuer name that will be shown on the mobile application.
 If this parameter is not configured, the tenant domain will be shown.

 ----